freenas/freenas-docs/userguide/system.rst

 If you click an entry, it will activate the following configuration
 buttons:

 * **View:** once a certificate is created, it cannot be edited.
-You can, however, view its "Name", "Certificate", and "Private Key".
-If you need to change a certificate, you will need to "Delete" it then recreate it.
+The :guilabel:`Name`, :guilabel:`Certificate`, and :guilabel:`Private Key` fields can be viewed.
+If a certificate must be changed, :guilabel:`Delete` and recreate it.

 * **Export Certificate:** used to save a copy of the certificate or certificate signing request to the system being used to access the